FlagOpen/FlagEmbedding/examples/evaluation/README.md

 After finetuning, the model needs to be evaluated.
 To facilitate this, we have provided scripts for assessing it on various datasets, including **MTEB**, **BEIR**, **MSMARCO**, **MIRACL**, **MLDR**, **MKQA**, and **AIR-Bench**.
 You can find the specific bash scripts in the respective folders.
 This document provides an overview of these evaluations.

-First, we will introduce the commonly used variables, followed by an introduction to the variables for each dataset.
+First, we will introduce the commonly used parameters, followed by an introduction to the parameters for each dataset.

 ## Introduction